Where can I find rentals or homes for sale?

 - English-friendly pages: Many agencies maintain English sections; you’ll also find expat-oriented listings.

-Tips: Beware duplicates (the same home via multiple agents), and “illustrative photos” remarks on adverts.
+Tips: Beware of duplicates (the same home listed by multiple agents), and “illustrative photos” remarks in adverts.
 Always verify the exact address, floor plan, heating type, and real photos before committing.
 Visiting the property is essential.

 Are apartments furnished or unfurnished?